List of Kids Incorporated episodes: Season 5 (1988)

-Season 6 (1989–1990)
+Season 6 (1989)

-Ryan Lambert, Connie Lew, and Moosie Drier departed the cast and were replaced by Jennifer Love Hewitt (then know as Love Hewitt) and Sean O'Riordan as The P*lace's new owner (named Flip).
+Ryan Lambert, Connie Lew, and Moosie Drier departed the cast and were replaced by Jennifer Love Hewitt (then known as Love Hewitt) and Sean O'Riordan as The P*lace's new owner (named Flip).
 This is the final season to feature Stacy Ferguson, Devyn Puett, and Richard Shoff.
-The group was contact back down to five members since season 3.
+The group was contracted back down to five members for the first time since season 3.
 For this season, and this season only, episodes would not be broadcast on Fridays.
 Instead, episodes would air Monday through Thursday only, with new episodes airing on Monday, and reruns of older episodes airing on Tuesdays, Wednesdays and Thursdays.